-The social psychology subprogram offers students core foundational studies in social psychology and specific expertise in the areas identified above.
-Students take a combination of foundational courses and graduate seminars and gather bi-weekly with the social faculty in a "cluster" meeting.
-During these meetings we generally present or propose research studies, discuss cutting edge publications, and offer specific trainings on topics of relevance to the profession (for example, grant-writing; reviewing manuscripts; preparing a CV; presenting at conferences).
+Students wishing to focus on social psychology will take a combination of foundational courses and graduate seminars.
+They will also gather bi-weekly with faculty and students in a "cluster" meeting.
+During these meetings, we present, propose, and design research studies; discuss cutting edge publications; and offer specific trainings on topics of relevance to the profession (for example, grant-writing; reviewing manuscripts; preparing a CV; presenting at conferences).

-Some of the most important training our students receive occurs outside of the classroom in the context of conducting research.
+Some of the most important training for students with a social focus occurs outside of the classroom, in the context of conducting research.
 We encourage students to pursue research starting on day 1, and to work closely with their faculty mentor to develop a student-centered research game plan.
 Students generally identify a faculty member with research interests that dovetail nicely with their own, and work closely with that faculty mentor following an apprenticeship model.
-Students' research training is frequently enhanced by serving as research assistants on funded projects.
-At some point during their time at UVM, many students also choose to collaborate with other faculty members within the subprogram as well as within other areas of psychology.